-This report was prepared for the Government of Northwest Territories - Department of Infrastructure to supplement the Type B water licence application for the Hay River Harbour restoration project.
+This report was originally prepared for the Government of Northwest Territories - Department of Infrastructure to supplement the Type B water licence application for the Hay River Harbour restoration project.
+This report is provided as an annual review and update in winter 2023 to reflect changes in operations, contact information, or other details.